-The IEEE Communications Magazine (ComMag) is soliciting Feature Topic (FT) proposals.
-A Feature topic (FT) is a group of papers (articles) organized around a timely narrow-scope technical topic of interest to the magazine readership.
+The IEEE Communications Magazine (ComMag) is always soliciting Feature Topic (FT) proposals.
+A Feature topic (FT) is a group of papers organized around a timely narrow-scope topic of interest to the magazine readership.
 An FT may be composed of 3 to 6 papers.
-If more papers become available a Special Issue (SI) can be organized of 7 to 12 papers.
-FTs and SIs can give papers special prominence and should provide better opportunity for the reader to explore special and emerging topics.
+If more papers are accepted, a Special Issue (SI) can be organized of 7 to 12 papers.
+FTs and SIs give papers prominence and provide opportunities for the reader to explore new and emerging topics.

 - Tentative schedule

-- A plan to advertise a Call for Papers (CFP)
+- A plan to advertise the Call for Papers (CFP)